rajiv-sit/Conan-ImGui-MP3Player/README.md

 ```
 build_clean\Debug\mp3player.exe
 ```
+If `run_debug.bat` is required, ensure no stale `build/build/generators` folder remains from prior runs; otherwise, use a fresh build directory as above.

 ## Usage
 - Add track: type a path in the “Enter MP3 path” box and click “Add to Playlist”.